Matthew Chapter 27 Continued

 “Sealing the stone”: The sepulchre was made sure by affixing the large stone to the entrance in such a way that it could not be removed without detection.
 It was sealed.
 In what way this was done cannot now be certainly told.

 The cave in which Daniel was cast was fastened in the same manner, and sealed with the king’s signet (Daniel 6:17), perhaps by fastening the stone in its place with cords, and bringing them together and uniting them with wax, and impressing on that the seal of the king.

 “Setting a watch”: That is, as large a number of soldiers as they judged necessary to secure the tomb.

 Pilate was satisfied that that was the fact; they had their own way about his burial.
 He was buried alone; the place of his sepulchre was made sure, “expressly to prevent his being removed.”
-And they placed around him a guard, in their own judgment large enough to prevent his being taken away by force or strength.
+And they placed around him many guards, in their own judgment, enough to prevent his being taken away by force or strength.

 His very enemies, therefore, took every possible precaution to place his resurrection beyond the possibility of suspicion of fraud and imposture.
 And those precautions were the very means of furnishing the most striking proof that his death, burial, and resurrection were not impositions, but most affecting, awful, and yet cheering realities.

 These scribes and Pharisees had seen enough that now they knew perhaps, this was the Son of God and perhaps, He would rise again.
 They figured out this scheme to secure the tomb.
 Jesus cannot be held by things of this earth.
 They could have had a thousand stones and it would have made no difference.